IrinaNorro/PythonProjects/README.md

 In this project you can calculate price of ordered pizza according to pizza size (S, M or L) and if you want to add pepperoni (+$2 for S size pizza and $3 for M or L size) or extra cheese (+$1 for all sizes).

+## Treasure Island - Game
+[Treasure Island](https://replit.com/@Irina-NicoleNic/treasure-island-start-1#main.py) is "Choose your own Adventure" game.
+Story evolves by the choises you make.
+Have fun with this one!